BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-17-build-vs-buy-regret-and-product-focus.md

   - Kubernetes
   - GitLab
   - Content Management Systems
-summary: Jens shares how the bare metal Kubernetes effort and the custom CMS project eventually became unsustainable under real business pressure.
-He admits that while it was fun and technically impressive, it did not support revenue or user growth.
-  Stefan expands on this with an observation common across companies building internal platforms that go unfinished and leave teams burdened.
-The lesson is not just technical but organizational.
-Jens emphasizes that experienced engineers should get close to product owners and customers to understand what really moves the business forward.
-  Building something for fun is not the same as building what matters.
+summary: Jens reflects on how internal platform efforts like custom CMS and bare metal Kubernetes became burdensome and failed to deliver business value.
+Stefan points out that many teams abandon half-built internal platforms, leaving long-term complexity.
+Jens emphasizes that engineers must work closely with product and customers to understand priorities, rather than building systems for personal satisfaction.
+These experiences shaped his belief in vendor partnerships and pragmatism
 ---